 - Plant Nectar Flowers: These provide essential nourishment for adult butterflies.
 You can find a list of suitable nectar plants here.

 - Grow Nettle Species: Plant tree nettle / Urtica ferox or other nettles in safe areas to serve as host plants for caterpillars.
 Seeds of U. australis and U. ferox are available here.
+If you can, raise the caterpillars in a predator-free environment.

 - Get Involved: To stay updated or join the initiative, email .
+You will be added to a Google Group and notified of when plants and egg/caterpillars are available.

 - Donate: Donations are vital to the success of this project.
 If you’d like to contribute, you can donate here.